WICG/web-preferences-api/README.md

 This library currently requires users to use a class to indicate the dark mode preference, rather than being able to use the preference media query.
 It also contains a "hack" to allow the media attribute on `<link>` elements to work.

-With the **Web Preference API**, this library could be updated to remove the "hack" for `<link>` elements, and all limitations such as requiring a dark mode class would be removed.
+With the **Web Preferences API**, this library could be updated to remove the "hack" for `<link>` elements, and all limitations such as requiring a dark mode class would be removed.

 ### Syncing preferences across devices